linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 07.11.2024
+- Topic: You're the Voice
+- Directory: /posts/2024/November/07
+- Description: ``` You are the voice! 📢 You create the space for real conversations, for everyone who wants to be heard.
+On #Linkspreed and #Web4, you decide what’s shared – your thoughts, your ideas.
+For free networks, for free expression. #FreeSpeech #WeAreCommunity 🌐✊ ```

 ### 06.11.2024
 - Topic: Congratulations Donald J. Trump
 - Directory: /posts/2024/November/06